Wasserstein Gradient Flows of MMD Functionals with Distance Kernels under Sobolev Regularization: Distance Kernel MMDs with Sobolev Regularization

-\begin{example}[Flow of $\widetilde F_\nu^+$ from $\delta_{-1}$ away from $\delta_0$] Let $\tau>0$ be a positive step size and $g<0$ some constant function, where we denote both the function and the constant by $g$.
+Let $\tau>0$ be a positive step size and $g<0$ some constant function, where we denote both the function and the constant by $g$.
 The minimizer \eqref{gmm} of one step of the GMM scheme is given by

 Next we show that the minimizer in \eqref{eq:minPosR} is a constant function.
 Let $f\in \mathcal C(0,1)\cap H^1(0,1)$ and set $\bar f \coloneqq -\int _0^1 |f(s)|\d s\le 0$.
 We consider the summands of \eqref{eq:minPosR} separately.
 Obviously, the Sobolev term favors the constant function $\bar f$, because